Russo-Swedish War (1788–1790): 1788

 The coastal fleet's Stockholm's squadron departed for Finland on 25 June, carrying over 9,000 troops.
-It reached its destination of Sveaborg on 2 July and started constructing an encampment on the island of Sandhamn, next to Helsingfors.
+It reached its destination of Sveaborg on 2 July and started constructing an encampment on the island of Sandhamn (Santahamina), next to Helsingfors (Helsinki).
 The coastal fleet's Sveaborg squadron under Colonel Michael Anckarsvärd had been readied for action already by mid-June.
-On 26 July, the coastal fleet under Colonel Anckarsvärd departed for Frederikshamn, carrying 6,000 men, while a 4,000-strong unit advanced on land under General Gustaf Mauritz Armfelt.
+On 26 July, the coastal fleet under Colonel Anckarsvärd departed for Frederikshamn (Hamina), carrying 6,000 men, while a 4,000-strong unit advanced on land under General Gustaf Mauritz Armfelt.
 The Swedish coastal fleet clashed briefly with a group of Russian galleys outside Frederikshamn on 28 July, and forced them to retire within the protection of the fortifications.
 Initial Swedish landing attempts began on 2 August but bad weather prevented the main force from landing and a Russian counterattack forced the 300-man Swedish landing party to return to their ships.
 On 3 August, landings were successful, some 10 km south-east of the town, and by the evening Swedish forces were advancing towards Frederikshamn.
 However, inspired Russian resistance in the early hours of 4 August convinced the Swedish landing force to return to its ships.
 Attempts to swiftly capture Frederikshamn ended in total failure for several reasons, one of the most glaring being the increasing unrest against the king amongst the officers.

-Attempts by Colonel Berndt Johan Hastfer's 1,700-man-strong Savolax Brigade to storm Nyslott by surprise on 2 July ended in a siege which, given the besiegers' total lack of siege artillery, caused the Swedish advance to bog down.
+Attempts by Colonel Berndt Johan Hastfer's 1,700-man-strong Savolax Brigade to storm Nyslott (Savonlinna) by surprise on 2 July ended in a siege which, given the besiegers' total lack of siege artillery, caused the Swedish advance to bog down.
 The siege had to be abandoned on 21 August.
 General Carl Gustaf Armfeldt the Younger's 4,000 men were to support the coastal fleet's capture of Frederikshamn and crossed the border on 18 July, reaching its staging ground just north of Frederikshamn on 20 July.
 A further 1,100 men were under the command of Colonel Gustaf Mauritz Armfelt.
 When the failure at Frederikshamn became apparent, the Swedish troops were pulled back to the border.
 The war being perceived illegal as it did not have the support of the estates, along with its lack of success, contributed to rising unrest.
 Already on 9 August, a group of officers had pleaded for peace with Russia, and on 12 August had signed what became known as the Anjala declaration, with the whole matter being later known as the Anjala conspiracy.
 King Gustav III's position, surrounded by rebellious officers, was greatly improved when news of a threat of war from Denmark–Norway became known and he could head back to Sweden on 25 August without being accused of deserting his troops.